-He confessed to me that he had been sleeping with the friend in high school who we used to double-date with.
+He confessed to me that he had been sleeping with a friend in high school who we used to double-date.
 He introduced me to his partner of several years, who ironically, was also a lawyer.

 And he passed the disease to his monogamous partner, who ultimately would succumb to the disease.

 Gene didn’t want me to go see him when he was dying.